Declaration of nullity

 The Catholic Church teaches that, in a true marriage, one man and one woman become "one flesh" before the eyes of God.
 Various impediments can render a person unable to validly contract a marriage.
 Besides impediments, marriage consent can be rendered null due to invalidating factors such as simulation or deceit, or due to psychological incapacity.

 In 2015, the process for declaring matrimonial nullity was amended by the matrimonial nullity trial reforms of Pope Francis, the broadest reforms to matrimonial nullity law in 300 years.
 Prior to the reforms, a declaration of nullity could only be effective if it had been so declared by two tribunals at different levels of jurisdiction.
-If the lower courts (First and Second Instance) were not in agreement, the case went automatically to the Roman Rota for final decision one way or another.
+If the lower courts (First and Second Instance) were not in agreement, the case went automatically to the Roman Rota for final decision.